-Czech Republic is an amazing tourist destination offering visitors a huge variety of attractions and activities for all tastes and ages.
+The Czech Republic is an amazing tourist destination offering visitors a huge variety of attractions and activities for all tastes and ages.
 Sun, spring and snow are available in abundance.
-Nature worshippers will want to head straight to famous Bohemian and Saxon Switzerland National Park or Bohemia paradise to bag their share of time in nature.
+Nature worshippers will want to head straight to the famous Bohemian and Saxon Switzerland National Park or Bohemia paradise to bag their share of time in nature.
 If you prefer mountains to city-escape, you can add the beautiful Krkonoše Mountains to your list.
-For the city lovers Prague, a city of a Hundred Spires, a UNESCO monument and one of the most beautiful cities in the world is great to start your journey.
-Although Czech Republic is one of the smaller nation in Central Europe, still it won’t disappoint travellers looking for a taste of Europe.
-We have prepared a list of places and activities to while you are in Czech Republic and we think if you follow it you will have great time here
+For city lovers, Prague, a city of a Hundred Spires, a UNESCO monument and one of the most beautiful cities in the world is great to start your journey.
+Although the Czech Republic is one of the smaller nations in Central Europe, still it won’t disappoint travellers looking for a taste of Europe.
+We have prepared a list of places and activities to do while you are in the Czech Republic and we think if you follow it you will have a great time here

 1. Explore Prague

 Prague is one of the most beautiful cities in the world.
 In the spring, when Petřín Park is in bloom with thousands of cherry blossoms?
 In the summer, when the elegant gardens of Prague Castle allow for pleasant lazing in the shade of its fountains?
 In the autumn, when the colourful leaves fly along the sunlit banks of the Vltava, or in the winter, when the roofs and towers of the Old Town are covered in a white blanket of snow?
 Prague, the city of a hundred spires, is simply a paradise on earth for the romantic spirit in each and every one of the seasons.
 Why don’t you come and experience some unforgettable moments in one of the most beautiful cities in the world too?